ling-tang0922/CMPE-131-Project-Fall-2024/README.md

 - The AWS database is remotely opened and closed as needed.
 - An **SQL file** containing the latest database information will be provided for reference and integration.

+## Dependencies
+To start the local host, make sure to insert these commands before running:
+- npm install
+- cd ./online-banking-system
+- npm start